-

 It is my prayer that you will benefit from my experiences with cancer as you, or a loved one, enter the unfamiliar territory of a new cancer diagnosis.
 A diagnosis of cancer can be an overwhelming experience which causes emotional feelings of hopelessness, fear, disbelief, anger, guilt, sadness, depression, and loneliness.
 The "C" (Cancer) word, has such a negative connotation attached to it.
 However, it's not only about the disease and its effects, it is about the people who love you most and enter into this period of time with you, they are your Caregivers.

-Make Chemo Bearable (MCB) exists to provide awareness, education, support and hope to individuals during their cancer journey, specifically targeting those from under resourced, underrepresented and underserved communities.
+Making Chemo Bearable (MCB) exists to provide awareness, education, support and hope to individuals during their cancer journey, specifically targeting those from under resourced, underrepresented and underserved communities.

 We believe a knowledgeable, supportive and caring environment provides HOPE to individuals on the cancer journey.
 Helping Survivors Find Joy in the Journey!